 Launched in May, the Wellness Programme at UNW was introduced to raise awareness of wellbeing in the workplace and encourage employees to lead a healthy, balanced lifestyle.
 In addition to the NHS talk, representatives from Storm Fitness were also in to outline the benefits of planning and maintaining an effective physical exercise programme.
 Presentations were rounded off by Nutritional Therapist Katherine Neal, founder of Nutritional Know How, who discussed the impact of a balanced, healthy diet on energy levels and concentration in the workplace.

 The six-month initiative will culminate in UNW’s sponsored marathon walk around Kielder Reservoir in September 2017.
 The walk is in aid for Smile For Life, a small independent charity based in Gosforth, for whom UNW have acted as corporate sponsor since April 2016.

-Image caption: NHS Clinical Psychiatrist Dr. Clark Davison
+Image caption: NHS Clinical Psychologist Dr. Clark Davison

 New rules surrounding salary sacrifice, termination payments and benefits in kind are being felt by businesses across the country, with